FreeLanguageTools/vocabsieve/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/vocabsieve.svg)](https://repology.org/project/vocabsieve/versions)

 ## Development
-To run from source, simply use `pip3 -r requirements.txt` and then `python3 vocabsieve.py`.
+To run from source, simply use `pip3 install -r requirements.txt` and then `python3 vocabsieve.py`.

 For debugging purposes, set the environmental variable `VOCABSIEVE_DEBUG` to any value.
 This will create a separate profile (settings and databases for records and dictionaries) so you may perform tests without affecting your normal profile.
 For each different value of `VOCABSIEVE_DEBUG`, a separate profile is generated.
 This can be any number or string.